matthigger/gradescope_mean/doc/config.md

     assignments:
         exclude_complete_thresh: .6

-Excludes an assignment when less than 60% of students received a zero score on the assignment (no submissions count as a zero score here).
+Excludes an assignment when less than 60% of students received a non-zero score on the assignment (no submissions count as a zero score here).
+Note this operation applied after other exclusions and substitutions (see above and below).
 By [default](../gradescope_mean/config.yaml) no assignment is excluded.

 ## Assignments/Substitute
     assignments: